Best Drone Under 500

 Pros

-• Great value for money,
+• Excellent value for the price,

 Cons